jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_alarm_command_longrunning.md

 * Open the **Activity drilldown \| Commands page** to view the long running command.
 * Use the **Elapsed Time** column to locate the long running command.

-For information on how to configure the Long Running Command alarm, see the online help.

 {% include links.html %}